carl2087/life-sort-task-app/README.md

 The user stories were then worked on in iterations which lasted a week each when each story was started then completed it was moved through the KanBan board into the relevant section.

-I also added labels to the user stories consisiting of must-have, should-have and could-have to ensure that the features that had to be included to achieve the project goals were included.
+I also added labels to the user stories consisting of must-have, should-have and could-have to ensure that the features that had to be included to achieve the project goals were included.

 I also added a column for bugs that arose during the making of the application which were documented and the de bugging steps were included also.